open-company/open-company-storage/README.md

 ##### Shared Secrets

-A secret, `open-company-auth-passphrase`, is shared between the [OpenCompany Authentication Service](https://github.com/open-company/open-company-auth) and the Storage Service for creating and validating [JSON Web Tokens](https://jwt.io/).
+A secret, `open-company-auth-passphrase`, is shared between the OpenCompany services for creating and validating [JSON Web Tokens](https://jwt.io/).

 ##### HTTP Behavior